Readit News logoReadit News

 nyc_pizzadev commented on Multispectral Imaging and the Voynich Manuscript manuscriptroadtrip.wordpr... · Posted by u/Luc

-joshlemer · a year ago
+joshlemer · 2 years ago

 Any idea why they removed the videos?
 Even the reddit thread you link to is deleted...